 Many thanks to Status Quo who have added a link to this blog from their official site.

-Welcome to the very first Roots Replicas Blog.
+Welcome to the Roots Replicas guitar building blog.
 This blog will record the progress of a Status Quo replica guitar build from start to finish as well as throwing in some Status Quo bits and pieces, facts and figures, pics and some of my favourite YouTube clips along the way.

 The guitar we are going to build is the famous green Fender Telecaster, as used by Francis Rossi of Status Quo.
 The particular period in time we are capturing for the build is 1985–86, which is around and just after the time of Live Aid (1985).

 Why this version of the guitar?

 Francis’ Tele has undergone many changes over the years, but this classic configuration happens to be my personal favourite.
 More importantly though, this version of the Tele is responsible for the iconic Quo sound from the early albums through to the last recording of Never Too Late (UK release: 13 March, 1981) with the original line-up and then Live Aid in 1985.
 The guitar remained unaltered until the early ’90s when major changes were made including the installation of the three lace sensor pickups, 5-way switching, the G&L bridge and the addition of the 22nd fret.
 From this point onward the guitar took on a different tone and at times almost sounded like a Stratocaster.
 So, whilst we are concentrating on the ’85–86 period, we are dealing with a configuration which had come into being around 1971 and lasted until the early ’90s.
 The guitar looked pretty much the same throughout this entire period with the exception of a few small details which came and went along the way.

 A quick history